matjaz99/alertmonitor/README.md

 Prometheus doesn't support substitution of environment variables in alert rules.
 Alertmonitor does that for you.

-Environment variables can be set on system level or directly on docker containers Example in docker-compose file.
+Environment variables can be set on system level or directly on docker containers.
+Example in docker-compose file.

 ```yaml
     environment:
       - GRAFANA_HOSTNAME: my.grafana.domain
 ```

-Template syntax in labels: `${GRAFANA_HOSTNAME}`.
+Template syntax in labels to be replaced: `${GRAFANA_HOSTNAME}`.

 Alertmonitor will replace all occurrences of templates with corresponding environment variables.